Who We Are

 Associate Professor, Research, Director of the Philosophy, Politics, and Economics Research Seminar

 Emily Skarbek is Associate Research Professor in the Political Theory Project at Brown University.
 She earned her Ph.D. in economics from George Mason University in 2009.
 Her research examines civil society, governance, and history of economic thought.
 Her work has been published in academic journals such as Public Choice, Journal of Institutional Economics, and American Journal of Economics and Sociology.
 In 2014, she was awarded the annual Gordon Tullock prize for best article published in Public Choice by a junior scholar.
 She is also a contributing author to several books including After Katrina: The Political Economy of Disaster and Community Rebound and Hayek and the Modern World.

-Arthur GhinsPostdoctoral Research Associate, Ph.D., Political Theory, University of Cambridge
+Samuel DirectorPostdoctoral Research Associate, Ph.D., Philosophy, University of Colorado, Boulder